CrashOverride85/zc95/pcb/Readme.md

 ## MainBoard

+### v2.6
+Fix:
+ - Improve layout: Move input capacitor closer to the BQ25601 charge controller

+Tweaks:
+ - Added header for audio input next to the audio jack

 ### v2.5
 Fix:
  - Update power switch so that it toggles the power enable pin of the voltage regulators, instead of directly switching the power as before.
 To avoid over current fault / shutdown of BQ25601.